 A tome or two – those window seats are made for a good curl-up.
 Jane Austen lived in these parts, and she’s got a decent back catalogue.

-Pets are welcome with prior arrangement; a flat fee of £10 applies.
-Dogs are treated to a box of goodies on arrival, and bowls and blankets are available on request.
+Pets are welcome with prior arrangement; a flat fee of £15 applies.
+Dogs are treated to a box of goodies on arrival, and bowls and blankets are available.
+They mustn't be left alone in the room unless they're in a secure crate, damages are chargeable..
 See more pet-friendly hotels in Wiltshire.

 All ages welcome; children are classed as up to 12 years of age.
 Extra baby cots (free) and beds (£20 a night, includes breakfast) can be added to Large Double and Mezzanine Double rooms.

 Head chef Luke Gibson and menu mastermind Tom Blake – formerly of River Cottage – have scoured the West Country to bring the best of the local area to the Timbrell’s Yard tables.
 Dry-aged beef from Bristol, port-to-plate fish from Bridport and fresh Cornish crab are a few of the perennial favourites.
 The most local of all are the bread, biscuits and cakes, baked in-house daily.
 And, if you've booked the dinner, bed and breakfast rate, you'll each get a £27.50 credit to spend in the restaurant.
 Guests wishing to dine at the hotel are strongly recommended to book a table, as the restaurant is popular with guests and locals alike.